nnethercote/Rust-CUDA/guide/src/nvvm/ptxgen.md

 I think you can guess why that is a problem, so unless we want `11mb` PTX files (yes this is actually how big it was) we need to do something about it.

-# Module Merging and DCE
+# Module merging and DCE

 To solve our dead code issue, we take a pretty simple approach.
 We merge every module (one crate maybe be multiple modules because of codegen units) into a single module to start.
 Then, we do the following: